aphi22/ocean-nexus-well-being.github.io/SDG.md

  ![SDG_3_solo](/assets/img/SDG_3_solo.png)

-It is important to acknowledge that of the 13 indicators for this SDG only one (3.4) is related to well-being, and there are only two indicators here both related to mortality rate.
-The goal of this workshop is to expand this thinking by justifying a more holistic approach to understanding well-being.
+It is important to acknowledge that of the 13 targets for SDG 3 only one (3.4) is related to well-being, and there are only two indicators within this target.
+It also it  The goal of this workshop is to expand this thinking by justifying a more holistic approach to understanding well-being.

 ![3_SDG_MakeEveryDayCount_Gifs_GDU](/assets/img/3_SDG_MakeEveryDayCount_Gifs_GDU.gif)